 Download This Presentation to Learn How Hologate Can Boost your Bottom Line

 Fundamentally, FECs are social places.
 Guests go to socialize with family, friends and others in a fun and upbeat setting.
 Hologate is a fun and social attraction, even for those not actually playing.
 “A lot of adults play it, but when kids are playing it, the parents are having just as much fun watching their kids play it.
 It fits into that social gathering space very well,” says Maunsell.

 When it comes to initiating games, Hamann uses a unique approach.
 Knowing that the attraction garners more interest from guests when people are playing it, Hamann sends his employees to go fire up a game to get people interested.
 “That entices others to come in and do it.”
-Hamann’s strategies have lead to Hologate Arenas producing “between [$300,000] and $400,000 a year” in revenue between his four locations.
+Hamann’s strategies have lead to Hologate Arenas producing “between [$300,000] and $400,000 a year” in average revenue at each of his four locations.

 Maunsell uses his Hologate staff to get games going by educating people about the attraction, which usually leads to people trying it out.
 “We actually go out and actively seek people out.
 If it’s slow and there’s no line, our team members will go out and find people to play and make it attractive.
 I think one of the best things I can tell any operator is that Hologate allows you to create a show piece in your game room that competes.”

 “I think one of the best things I can tell any operator is that Hologate allows you to create a show piece in your game room.”

 Hamann also suggests packaging Hologate with other attractions in your facility.
 “One thing that we’ve done is we have packaged the Hologate with the laser tag and the ropes course.
 And that has generated a lot of sales for us.”
 Bundling Hologate sales with other attractions will help introduce VR to guests who have never played it before.